ozoin/numerical-optimization/README.md

-# Implementation of functions minimization algorightms for ML
+# Implementation of functions minimization algorithms for ML